linode/apl-docs/docs/for-devs/get-started/lab-4.md

 ![kubecfg](../../img/drone-pipeline.png)

 If you use Harbor as a private registry, check to see if the repo has been created.
-You can now also use Trivy to scan your image(s) for vulnerabilities.
+You can now also use Trivy in Harbor to scan your image(s) for vulnerabilities.